fresearchgroup/DSpace-Docker-Installation/README.md

 Step-8) Change the "local.cfg.EXAMPLE" file name with "local.cfg".

-Step-9) Edit the "local.cfg" file with the reference bellow.
+Step-9) Edit the "local.cfg" file with the reference below.

       ##########################
       # SERVER CONFIGURATION   #